All travellers entering or transiting New Zealand are subject to the Immigration Service's Advance Passenger Screening.

 - a holder of a current permanent resident visa of Australia or a holder of a current Australian Resident Return Visa allowing an indefinite stay

-- other foreign national holding a valid New Zealand Returning Resident's Visa
+- other foreign national holding a valid New Zealand Resident Visa, New Zealand Permanent Resident Visa, or New Zealand Citizen Endorsement

 All other visitors to New Zealand must possess a return or onward ticket to a country to which you have right of entry.